 Now a warning… these are sweet.
 But, they’re good!
 I’m writing this up about eight hours after the last batch came out of the oven and I’ve already eaten three.
 Okay, it wasn’t three, it was four.
 Or was it five?
 Alright!
 It was six!!
 I’ve had six, okay!

 In a hurry?
 Save this recipe to your Pinterest board for later!
 Click HERE!

 Easter Bunny Roadkill Cookie

-- 3 cups all purpose flour
+- 2 1/4 cups all purpose flour

 - 1 teaspoon baking soda

-- Remove the bowl from your mixer, add the crushed malt balls and the chocolate chips.
-Using a wooden spoon, mix the crushed malt balls and the chocolate chips into the cookie batter.
-Do not over mix, just enough to distribute the crushed balls and the chips through the cookie dough.
+- Remove the bowl from your mixer and add the crushed malted balls.
+Using a wooden spoon, mix the crushed malt balls into the cookie batter.
+Do not over mix, just enough to distribute the crushed malted balls through the cookie dough.

 - Using a small ice-cream scoop, scoop mounds of the dough onto a lined baking sheet.
 Be sure to give the dough mounds room to spread out.
 They do need quite a bit of room.
-Normally, I fit 12 cookies to a baking sheet, but I learned the hard way that only 8 will fit for this recipe.
-Bake these at 350 degrees for 15 minutes.
-Allow the baked cookie to cool for 2-3 minutes on the baking sheet before transferring to a cooling rack.
+I would not place more than 8 cookies onto a half sheet pan.

 - Bake these at 350 degrees for 10 minutes.
 Allow the baked cookie to cool for 2-3 minutes on the baking sheet before transferring to a cooling rack to finish cooling.